 Daily AdWord budgets

-You can choose to spend as much or as little as you like per day.
+You can choose to spend as much or as little as you like.
 You can choose a maximum daily limit and change it whenever you like.
 The daily budget determines how often your ads are shown throughout the day.
 If your daily budget is low in comparison with the cost of your keywords, then your ad won’t appear every time it is searched for.
+If you commit to a budget of £6 per day, Google will provide additional support - with setting up, creating your ad and optimising your campaign - for free.

 Maximum cost per click